arackcheev/master/blocknetdxSETUP.md

 * Latest Blocknet client installed, encrypted, fully synced

-* The latest wallet of each currency you want to trade with (fully synced, encrypted)
+* Latest wallet of each currency you want to trade with (fully synced, encrypted)
       * Currency you want to trade with needs to be sent to a labelled receive address on each wallet

 * Properly configured .conf files for each wallet